How Is Settlement Money Divided In A Class Action Lawsuit?

 Here, we’ll discuss how settlement proceeds are divided in a class action lawsuit and what factors determine how much you’ll receive.

 In any class action lawsuit, the terms of the settlement need to be reviewed and approved by the judge to ensure fairness.
+This includes the settlement agreement, which outlines the distribution of settlement funds and other key terms.

 With class action lawsuits, the judge usually limits the attorneys’ fees to somewhere around 25%.